collocations.org

 They hold very middle-class values.

-cherish, encourage, foster
+cherish, encourage, foster, promote

 Is it the role of schools to foster spiritual values?

-hold onto, preserve
+hold onto, preserve, uphold

 a society that has failed to preserve its traditional values

-VALUE + NOUN
+value + NOUN

 system